JavonDavis/Vehicle-Detector/README.md

 ### Video implementation

-Here's a [link to my video result](./output_videos/project_video.mp4).
+There's a few Hiccups but here's a [link to my video result](./output_videos/project_video.mp4).
 There's also a few shorter videos in the folder that can be viewed.

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.